-Subject to any extension period, as described below:

-- interest on the Series A debentures will accrue from the date of initial issuance until December 15, 2010 at an annual rate equal to be payable semi-annually in arrears on June 15 and December 15 of each year, commencing on June 15, 2006; and - interest on the Series B debentures will accrue from the date of initial issuance until December 15, 2015 at an annual rate equal to %, and will be payable semi-annually in arrears on June 15 and December 15 of each year, commencing on June 15, 2006.
+Subject to any extension period, as described below, interest on the debentures will accrue from the date of initial issuance until December 15, 2015 at an annual rate equal to %, and will be payable semi-annually in arrears on June 15 and December 15 of each year, commencing on June 15, 2006.

 The amount of interest payable for any full interest payment period during the fixed rate period will be computed on the basis of a 360-day year of twelve 30-day months.
 Interest payment period refers to the semi-annual or quarterly period, as applicable.
 The amount of interest payable for any period shorter than a full interest payment period for which interest is computed, will be computed on the basis of 30-day months and, for periods of less than a 30-day month, the actual number of days elapsed per 30-day month.
 In the event that any date on which interest is payable on the debentures is not a business day, then payment of the interest payable on such date will be made on the next succeeding day that is a business day (and without any interest or other payment in respect of any such delay).
-Interest not paid on any payment date during the fixed rate period will accrue and compound semi-annually at a rate per annum equal to the rate of interest on the debentures until paid, subject to the conditions set out under "-Requirement to Extend Interest Payment Period."
+Interest not paid on any payment date during the fixed rate period will accrue and compound semi-annually at a rate per year equal to the rate of interest on the debentures until paid, subject to the conditions set out under "-Requirement to Extend Interest Payment Period."